-You and I probably receive at least one or two every day.
-That cold email that either arrives in our inbox or the LinkedIn message box we check every six months.
+If you're like me, you probably receive at least one or two cold emails every day.
+At least.
+It either slithers into your inbox or maybe it's the even more dreaded LinkedIn cold email.
 The one we scan for less than a second before hitting the delete key.

 According to some tests Yesware ran, they received a 30-50% response rate from cold email.
 On the other end of the spectrum, Shane Snow from Contently sent 1,000 test emails to executives and received a 1.7% response rate.

 Suffice to say, results may vary.
-This got me wondering what goes into a great cold email — the ones that evoke a response, and what goes into a terrible email — the ones we ignore every day.
+This got me wondering what makes for the best cold email — the one that evokes a response, and what goes into a terrible email — the ones we ignore every day.

-First, I went through my LinkedIn emails to find one of the worst examples of what not to do, and came across this gem:
+First, I went through my LinkedIn emails to find one of the worst cold email examples of what not to do, and came across this gem:

 Poor Julie makes a number of cold email blunders here: